 - Swelling of the neck muscles (possibly present at birth)

-Congenital torticollis is rare and is often due to birthing trauma.
+Congenital torticollis is rare and is often due to birth trauma.
 When an infant is suffering from congenital torticollis, you’ll notice that the baby is always lying down or sitting with his head tilted to to one side.
 No matter what your baby does, the baby’s head is constantly tilted to the same side.

 The muscle most often injured is the sternocleidomastoid (SCM).
-This damage often occurs in babies who were delivered breech or where removed with forceps.
+This damage often occurs in babies who were delivered breech or were removed with forceps.
 Treatment for babies with congenital torticollis is often successful, especially when it is started within three months of birth.

 What are the treatments for torticollis?